-Here are more examples of ways to pack protein into a no-meat diet:
+Here are a few more examples of ways to pack protein into a meatless or plant-based diet:

 Lentils can be just as wholesome and tender as any cut of meat.
 They’re the perfect ingredient to add flavor and richness to your soup, and this recipe also adds tomato and spinach to make for an even more delicious, hearty meal.
 Get our Easy Lentil Soup recipe.